 Since 1980, Skousen has been editor in chief of Forecasts & Strategies, a popular award-winning investment newsletter.
-He also is editor of three trading services, Skousen Private Equity Trader; Skousen High-Income Alert and Fast Money Alert.
+He also is editor of four trading services, Five Star Trader, Home Run Trader, Fast Money Alert, and TNT Trader.
 In 1995, he served as editor of the investment series, “Secrets of the Great Investors,” with Louis Rukeyser as narrator.

 He is a former analyst for the Central Intelligence Agency, a columnist to Forbes magazine (1997-2001), and past president of the Foundation for Economic Education (FEE) in New York.
-He has written articles for The Wall Street Journal, Liberty, Reason, Human Events, the Daily Caller, Christian Science Monitor and The Journal of Economic Perspectives.
-He has appeared on ABC News, CNBC Power Lunch, CNN, Fox News and C-SPAN Book TV.
+He has written articles for the Wall Street Journal, Reason, Human Events, the Daily Caller, Christian Science Monitor and The Journal of Economic Perspectives.
+He has appeared on CNBC, ABC, CNN, Fox News and C-SPAN Book TV.
 In 2008-09, he was a regular contributor to Larry Kudlow & Co. on CNBC.

 In honor of his work in economics, finance and management, Grantham University renamed its business school, “The Mark Skousen School of Business.”

 Dr. Skousen has lived in eight nations and traveled and lectured throughout the United States and 70 countries.
-He grew up in Portland, Ore.
-He and his wife, Jo Ann, and five children have lived in Washington, D.C.; Nassau, the Bahamas; London, England; Orlando, Fla.; and New York.
+He grew up in Portland, Oregon.
+He and his wife, Jo Ann, and five children have lived in Washington, D.C.; Nassau, the Bahamas; London, England; Orlando, Florida.; New York, New York; and Orange, California.

 To view Mark Skousen’s press kit, go to http://www.mskousen.com/online-press-kit/.